yj2811/mathtutorial/README.md

 # mathtutorial
-A simple web page for a Mathematics Tutorial website made usign HTML and CSS.
+A web page for a Mathematics Tutorial website built using HTML and CSS.